Daniel J. Gallagher Memorial Fund

 Rev. Bernard F. Donahue, OSFS, Scholarship Fund

-Honors the lat, beloved DeSales professor of more than 30 years.
+Honors the late, beloved DeSales professor of more than 30 years.

 Simon Gegg Scholarship